Wall Street's $6.3 trillion man is worried about a trade war

 Fink is worth paying attention to.
 BlackRock owns the popular iShares family of exchange-traded funds.
 BlackRock, which reported its latest earnings Monday morning, said that the company now manages a whopping $6.3 trillion in assets worldwide.

-But investors pulled $22.4 billion from stock funds at BlackRock in the second quarter and put $26.4 billion into more conservative bonds, a potential sign that people are worried the market could be due to a fall.
+But investors pulled $22.4 billion from stock funds at BlackRock in the second quarter and put $26.4 billion into more conservative bonds, a potential sign that people are worried the market could be due for a fall.

 Fink recited a laundry list of investor concerns during the conference call: Increased volatility.
 Political uncertainty.
 Short-term bond rates at their highest levels in ten years.